jamesob/txture/README.md

 1. Check out `src/txture/config.clj`.
 Modify as necessary.
 2. `mkdir` the directory where you'll be storing your posts.
-3. `cd` into posts directory, crack open your favorite text editor and type up a post in the following form:
+3. `cd` into posts directory, crack open your favorite text editor and type up a post in the following form (YAML):

-        :title: Yabba dabba doo
+        title: Yabba dabba doo
-        :subtitle: A stern treatise on the Red Scare
+        subtitle: A stern treatise on the Red Scare
-        :labels: fake, phony, lame
+        labels: fake, phony, lame

         [HTML here]